Home Health Care

 ---|---|

-Initiation of Care Orders: The home health agency must receive written orders from the client’s primary HIV medical provider before initiation of care by the home health agency from a licensed practitioner to include the following:
+Initiation of Care Orders: The home health agency must receive written orders from the client’s primary HIV medical provider before initiating care.
+The referring provider may be a physician, nurse practitioner, clinical nurse specialist, or physician assistant.
+A licensed practitioner must provide care to include the following:

 |